dib-lab/dammit/README.md

 ### Basic Usage

+Install dammit with (bio)conda:

+    conda install dammit

-The most basic usage is to download and install a subset of the databases:
+Download and install a subset of the databases:

     dammit databases --install --quick